Kuwait Business Registration

 after pre-approval, preparing a company incorporation application

 In accordance with the Kuwait company law, a Kuwait 51% LLC company shall as from the date of its incorporation have a legal registered office in Kuwait, to which all official Government communications may be addressed.
-We can assist Your company with securing a Kuwait office address and negotiating the best lease terms.

 In accordance with the Kuwaiti legislation, each entity must register with the Ministry of Labor, the Ministry of Social Affairs and Employment, with the Ministry of Finance.

 We focus on business registrations in the State of Kuwait, and our offices are in downtown Kuwait whereas most of the companies that offer these services are outside of Kuwait.
-Arsan is familiar with many aspects of foreign joint ventures in the State of Kuwait.